ucsf-deb/bifs/README.rst

 ========================

 This project is an implementation of Bayesian imaging in Fourier Space (BIFS).
-For details on the method see, e.g.:
+For details on the method see:

-J. Kornak, K. Young, N. Schuff, A. Du, A. A. Maudsley, M. W. Weiner.
-   K-Bayes Reconstruction for Perfusion MRI I: Concepts and Application.
-Journal of Digital Imaging.
-(2009) Feb 10
-J. Kornak, K. Young.
-   K-Bayes Reconstruction for Perfusion MRI II: Modeling Motivation and Technical Development.
-Journal of Digital Imaging.
-(2009) Mar 10
-J. Kornak , K. Young, B.J.
-Soher, A.A.
-Maudsley.
-   Bayesian k -space-time reconstruction of MR spectroscopic imaging for enhanced resolution.
-IEEE Trans Med Imaging.
-2010 Jul;29(7):1333-50.
+Kornak, J. - Bayesian image analysis in Fourier space (BIFS).
+In JSM Proceedings, Statistics in Imaging Section.
+Alexandria, VA: American Statistical Association.
+1487-1492.
+2014.

+Kornak, J., Boylan, R., Young, K., Wolf, A., Cobigo, Y. and Rosen, H. - Bayesian image analysis in Fourier Space using data-driven priors (DD-BIFS)

-The basic idea is to perform something like a Bayesian image restoration, that would ordinarily use an optimization technique like Markov Chain Monte Carlo, but to try to do so in a more efficient way by transforming to a space in which the degrees of freedom can, at least approximately, be treated independently.
+The basic idea is to perform something like a Bayesian image restoration, that would ordinarily use an iterative optimization technique like conjugate gradients or Markov chain Monte Carlo, but to try to do so in a more efficient way by transforming to a space in which the degrees of freedom can, at least approximately, be treated independently.
-For a large class of images, transforming to a Fourier space representation appears to accomplish this quite well.
+For a large class of images and prior image characterizations, transforming to a Fourier space representation appears to accomplish this quite well.
-And to emphasize a point that sometimes arises as a point of confusion regarding this method, the goal is NOT to find a transform that results in a parsimonious representation of the image, but one that results in independence of the modes, so that the optimization step can be performed independently on the modes, greatly increasing efficiency.
+And to emphasize a point that sometimes arises as a point of confusion regarding this method, the goal is NOT to find a transform that results in a parsimonious representation of the image, but one that results in independence of the modes, so that the optimization step can be performed independently across the modes, thereby greatly increasing efficiency by avoiding iterative optimization processes.

 Installation